EggoTheSquirrel/FNF-Rewritten-Vs-Garcello/README.md

 # All this code is now defunct.
 If you run this on your switch it will probably crash your machine.

-## Thanks to Guglio from the FNFR Discord, Garcello lives on.
+## Thanks to Guglio from the FNFR Discord for updating this code. https://www.mediafire.com/folder/rgnf3dxq17w1i/FNFR_Garcello

 Join the FNFR Discord: https://discord.gg/tQGzN2Wu48

-Original readme:
+# Old Readme:

 # Friday Night Funkin' Vs. Garcello for Nintendo Switch
 This is a mod of the FNF Rewritten by HTV04 which can be found here https://github.com/HTV04/funkin-rewritten.